 To claim house rent allowance one has to submit documents as listed below:

-- Employees who seek to claim House rent allowance needs to submit a rent agreement for the current financial year.
+- Employees who seek to claim HRA needs to submit a rent agreement for the current financial year.

 - Submission of a duly stamped rent receipt filled either monthly or quarterly is necessary.
 However, if the rent paid is less than3000 per month, then there is no necessity of any rent receipt.